Logan-Hansen/PokemonCrystal/README.md

 - [ ] roaming pokemon reset after beating the E4 if you have not caught them
 - [ ] stationary pokemon can be fought again as well
 - [X] move changes - tackle has 100% accuracy
+- [X] Vulpix added - rare on route 36 & 37 with swarm on 37
+- [X] Mankey now on route 42 morn/day/night
+- [X] Mareep now on route 32 morn/day
+- [X] Murkrow now also on route 34 night
+- [X] Houndour now also on route 35 night
+- [X] Remoraid now in route 44 and 45 water
+- [X] Girafarig now on route 43 morn/day/night
+- [X] Kanto starters added - swarm on route 46
+- [X] Johto starters added - swarm on route 46
+- [ ] Kanto legendaries added
+- [X] Kanto fossils added - swarm on route 46 and in Qwilfish swarm

 ## See also